usmanmusa1920/flask-unity/README.md

 this will create an app within your project (`todo_project`), the `-a` flag is for the app name in this example it is called `todo_app`

 ## Run flask server
-once the app is created open the `thunder.py` file of your project and import your app `views.py` file
+once the app is created open the folder in your project folder with the same name of the parent folder example, let say we have a project called `todo_project`, in the todo_project folder you will see a sub folder called also `todo_project` that is the one we mean, (`project_name/project_name/routes.py`) file of your project and import your app `views.py` file

 `from todo_app.views import todo_app`

-after that, register it to the blueprint template by
+after that, append it in the list `urls` provided in the `routes.py` file by

-`app.register_blueprint(todo_app)`
+`urls = [base, your_app]`

 once you register the app, boot up the flask webser by